 Electric cars can go between 58 and 335 miles on a single charge of their battery, depending on the model and the size of the battery pack.
-That’s quite a spread, but as the U.S. Department of Transportation has found the majority of Americans drive an average of 40 miles per day, an electric car is a practical option for many of us.
+The U.S. Department of Transportation has found the majority of Americans only drive an average of 40 miles per day, so an electric car is a practical option for many of us.
 Here I’m going to look at some of the models currently available, battery recharge rates, how realistic these claimed ranges are, and what factors impact on the driving range of an electric car.

 Smart EQ fortwo – 58-mile range

 The Smart EQ fortwo is the smallest and most affordable EV in the market, but it also has the shortest range of any EV you can buy at the moment as well.
 That shouldn’t be much of a surprise, but with a starting MSRP of more than $23,000 you’re not getting a lot of car for your money, literally.